 In all patients, the risk of recurrence was increased 3 fold for those with lifetime generalised anxiety disorder and 2 fold for those with lifetime mood disorder.

 While a small study the researchers state that in addition to other treatment, the use of low cost stress reducing interventions such as mindfulness may be a useful addition for individuals with recognised stress disorders.

 Leaving a legacy in your will to help fund research into the causes and treatment of epilepsy could have a lasting impact.
 Epilepsy Research UK funds a wide range of research projects each year and we could not do that without the contributions of our supporters.
 Legacies are an important part of our income and underpin some of our most important work.
 Could you help make a real difference by leaving us a gift in your will?

 Due to our membership of the Free Wills Network it is possible for you to get a simple Will written, or your existing Will changed, by a local solicitor at no cost to you.

 There is absolutely no obligation on you to leave a gift to Epilepsy Research UK in your Will but, obviously, we hope that you do as gifts in Wills are a major source of our research funding every year.

 It is a very simple process.
 Call us on 020 8747 5024, or email us your name and address with reply code ‘Free Wills’, and we will arrange for the National Free Wills Network to send you the names and addresses of at least two local firms of solicitors taking part in the scheme.
 The solicitor will then draw up your Will and you won’t have to pay the bill.

-So, this March, forget National Bed Month and do something you may well have been putting off.
+Do something you may well have been putting off.
 Exercise your free Will.